lehigh-university-libraries/purchase-request-lost-items-client/README.md

 | -- | -- | -- |
 | lost-items-client.folio.instance-status-withdrawn  | UUID corresponding to the FOLIO instance status that indicates a record's holdings should be set or withdrawn in OCLC.
 Determine from the [FOLIO Get /instance-statuses API](https://s3.amazonaws.com/foliodocs/api/mod-inventory-storage/p/instance-status.html#instance_statuses_get).
 If omitted, the client will not change the instance status. | N |
 | lost-items-client.folio.statistical-code-in-workflow | UUID corresponding to the `lost-workflow` statistical code created above.
 Determine from the [FOLIO Get /statistical-codes API](https://s3.amazonaws.com/foliodocs/api/mod-inventory-storage/p/statistical-code.html#statistical_codes_get). | Y |
+| lost-items-client.folio.statistical-code-damaged-beyond-repair | UUID corresponding to a statistical code indicating that the item should be replaced due to damage.
+If present, items with this statistical code will be submitted as purchase requests in addition to lost items, and a `requesterComment` will be set indicating that damage was the reason for the request.
 | lost-items-client.folio.statistical-code-type-retention-agreement | UUID for the statistical code type representing retention agreement statistical codes.
 Determine from the [FOLIO Get /statistical-code-types API](https://s3.amazonaws.com/foliodocs/api/mod-inventory-storage/p/statistical-code-type.html#statistical_code_types_get).
 If present, a `requesterComment` will be set if the item being requested is part of any retention agreements. | N |
 | lost-items-client.folio.item-notes.lost-item-workflow-tag | UUID corresponding to the `Lost Item Workflow Tag` item note type created above.
 Determine from the [FOLIO Get /item-note-types API](https://s3.amazonaws.com/foliodocs/api/mod-inventory-storage/p/item-note-type.html#item_note_types_get). | Y |
 | lost-items-client.folio.item-notes.lost-item-workflow-comment | UUID corresponding to the `Lost Item Workflow Comment` item note type created above.
 See prior API call. | Y |